We're delighted that Marple Lock Flight, on the Peak Forest Canal, has re-opened after 20 months of emergency repairs.

-As the charity that cares for over 2,000 miles of canals and rivers, we rely on funding - big and small - to help us look after the waterways to keep them open and easy to access for people to enjoy.
+As the charity that cares for over 2,000 miles of canals and rivers, we rely on funding, big and small, to help us make life better by water for communities across England and Wales.

 "There have been over 90 different pieces of work carried out along the flight, from Marple Aqueduct all the way up to Lock 16.
 This meant that the flight had to be closed to boaters and the towpath closed to walkers and cyclists.